 Valiovihje is a Finnish tipping service founded at 2016.
 We produce profitable and professional sports betting recommendations for our clients.
-The service is provided by brothers Jani & Jesse Heikkinen, who have been analysing English football for over a decade.
+The service is provided by Jani Heikkinen, who have been analysing English football for over a decade.
 The focus has always been in the English Premier League, where the high-stake punters can also follow our recommendations.

 Unlike many other services, our focus is set sharply to just one football league.
 This makes it possible to analyse every match in-detail and collect sophisticated player-by-player statistics.